Sara Ishaq

 Sara Ishaq is a Yemeni-Scottish film director.
 Ishaq directed and produced the critically acclaimed film Karama Has No Walls (2012).
 The short film was nominated for an Academy Award for Best Documentary (Short Subject) and BAFTA Scotland New Talents award.
 In 2013, her award-winning feature film The Mulberry House, which deals with her relationship with her family against the backdrop of the 2011 Yemeni uprising, premiered at IDFA.

 Education

-Sara Ishaq attended Yemen Modern School (YMS) until the summer of 2001.
-At the age of 17, she continued her education at Linlithgow Academy in Scotland for a year of high school (2001-2002) before her higher education.
-Ishaq then joined University of Edinburgh in 2003, where she obtained her MA (Honours) in Humanities and Social Sciences, with a focus on religious studies, social and political theory, International & Human Rights Law & Modern Middle Eastern Studies in 2007.

-She returned to academia in 2010 to pursue an MFA in Film Directing from Edinburgh College of Art that she finished in 2012.
+Sara Ishaq attended Yemen Modern School until graduation and Linlithgow Academy in Scotland for a year of high school.
+Ishaq attended University of Edinburgh in 2003, where she obtained an MA (Honours) in Humanities and Social Sciences, with a focus on religious studies, International & Human Rights Law & Modern Middle Eastern Studies in 2007.
+In 2010, she pursue a MFA in Film Directing at the Edinburgh College of Art, graduating in 2012.

 Humanitarian Pursuits

 In 2011, Ishaq co-founded the #SupportYemen Media Collective, an organizing and strategizing effort to advance social justice, build a democratic civic state, promote non-violence and break the silence on human rights violations in Yemen.
 In 2017, Ishaq co-founded Comra - a film production company and academy for film training in Sana'a.
+In 2022, she joined the International Coalition for Filmmakers at Risk, which based in Amsterdam, to support filmmakers at risk internationally.